Veterans on Campus

 The Clearinghouse is an interdisciplinary team of research faculty and staff, and creative services professionals committed to providing outstanding support to professionals who provide programs and services to military families.
 They are located within the Social Science Research Institute (SSRI) at The Pennsylvania State University.

-Information on suicide prevention programs and resources provided by the U.S. Dept. of Veteran Affairs.
+Information on suicide prevention programs and resources provided by the U.S. Department of Veterans Affairs.

 This link provides additional information and resources for veterans in crisis.